mountaineerbr/shellChatGPT/README.md

 or run `/md` in chat mode.
 To render last response in markdown once, run `//md`.

-The markdown option uses `bat` as it has line buffering on by defaults, however other software is supported.
+The markdown option uses `bat` as it has line buffering on by default, however other software is supported.
 Set the software of choice such as `--markdown=glow` or `/md mdless`.